Headshot (2016 film): Plot

 Ishmael eventually defeats Rika despite receiving multiple wounds from the latter, and it is revealed that Rika was the one who shot Ishmael and gave him amnesia in the first place.
-Rika takes advantage of the distraction and holds Ishmael at gunpoint, but she can't bring herself to shoot Ishmael again.
-She instead shoots away from him, wasting her bullets.
+Rika takes advantage of the distraction and holds Ishmael at gunpoint, but she can't bring herself to shoot Ishmael again, where she instead shoots away from him, wasting her bullets.
 In the confusion, Ishmael accidentally mortally injures Rika by reflexively throwing a knife.
-After comforting Rika in her dying moments, Ishmael finds Lee's hideout.

-Meanwhile, in the hideout, a henchman is about to rape Ailin, but Ailin and the child fight him off, eventually shooting him with his own rifle.
-Ishmael and Ailin meet each other during the chaos, with Ailin initially hostile to Ishmael due to their relationship resulting in her kidnapping.
-Ishmael manages to convince her not to, and they mutually embrace.
-However, Lee arrives, and is enraged that Ishmael killed both Besi and Rika, whom he had considered his favorite "children."
+After comforting Rika in her dying moments, Ishmael finds Lee's hideout, where he and Ailin meet each other during the chaos, with Ailin initially hostile to Ishmael due to their relationship resulting in her kidnapping.
+Ishmael manages to convince her and they mutually embrace.

+However, Lee arrives and gets enraged that Ishmael killed both Besi and Rika, whom he had considered as his "favorite children".
 They then enter a brutal fight, with Lee gaining the upper hand due to his strength.
 However, Ishmael finally beats Lee outside, and impales him on the sharp branch of a tree trunk.
 In a last-ditch effort, Lee attempts to kill Ishmael by impaling him on the same sharp tree trunk, but Ailin saves Ishmael.
-Lee finally succumbs to his wounds, and dies.

-In the aftermath, Ailin is recovering in the hospital, with Ishmael wounded severely.
-However, he wakes up with Ailin by his side and Ailin smiles, hinting at a possible rekindling between the two.
+Lee finally succumbs to his wounds and dies.
+Ailin is recovering in the hospital, with Ishmael wounded severely.
+However, Ishmael wakes up with Ailin by his side and Ailin smiles, hinting at a possible rekindling between them.